 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of patients who were given antianxiety medications.
-These drugs are typically given to patients suffering from anxiety or depression.
+This is the percent of residents given antianxiety medications.
+These medications are prescribed to patients experiencing anxiety or depression.

 Managing Depression Among Residents